JeffersonMat/Quiz-WebApp-Vue.js/README.md

 ------>
 # Quiz-WebApp-Vue.js

 🤓 Fact: I'm learning Vue.js.
-This is app will be growing as my knowledge in Vue grows as well.
-Next challenge is to integrate Typescript.
+This app will be growing while my knowledge in Vue grows.
+My next challenge is to integrate Typescript.

-📝 Quiz WebApp, it displays a maximum of 20 general knowledge questions and gives to the user multiple choice to choose from.
+📝 Quiz WebApp displays a maximum of 20 'general knowledge' questions and gives the user multiple choice answers.

 🔨 It's being built using Vue.js, Bootstrap-vue and an external API.

-🎙 The readme will be updated as the app grows and start to implemeting new features.
+🎙 The readme will be updated as the app grows and I start to implement new features.

 ## Client-side details